 Q: Where do I eat?

-A: With the exception of residents in Sundbo Place, all dorm students are required to sign up for the full meal plan and eat in the dining hall.
+A: With the exception of residents in Sundbo Place, we require all dorm students to sign up for a meal plan and eat in the Cafeteria.

 Q: Are there kitchens available in the dorm?